We strive to bring you the latest information. This page was originally published on 3/23/20 and most recently updated on 6/12/20.

 - St. Labre Food Pantry, Ashland: Grab and Go style, clients are asked to knock or ring bell and food will delivered to them outside.

 - St. Vincent De Paul, Great Falls: Distributing food boxes.
-Referral forms are now being completed at St. Vincent De Paul instead of Opportunities, Inc.
+Referral forms are now being completed at St. Vincent De Paul instead of Opportunities, Inc. Walk in services open with 3 person limit.

 - Teton County Food Pantry, Choteau: Distributing food boxes.
 No clients in building.
 Hours are as needed.